Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: The MySQL binary architecture to execute.
 MySQL does not offer server builds for Windows on ARM, so to get this package working on Windows on ARM, set the arch option to "x64" and Windows will emulate MySQL.

-- `xEnabled: "OFF" | "ON" | "FORCE"`
+- `xEnabled: "OFF" | "FORCE"`

 Default: "FORCE"

 Description: This option follows the convention set out by the [MySQL Documentation](https://dev.mysql.com/doc/refman/en/plugin-loading.html).
 If set to "OFF", the MySQL X Plugin will not initialise.
-If set to "ON", the MySQL X Plugin will try to initialise, but if the initialisation process fails, the MySQL Server will continue the startup process with the plugin disabled.
-If set to "FORCE", the MySQL Server will not start up without a successful initialisation of the plugin.
-With this option set to "FORCE", the server will either start up with the plugin enabled, or the server will fail to start up.
+If set to "FORCE", the MySQL Server will not start up without a successful initialisation of the plugin, meaning that it's guaranteed the server will start up with MySQL X enabled.
+If the MySQL X initialisation fails, the server will not start up.